sol4nki/metroScheduler/DevLog.md

 3. changed the data a little added connection1 and connection2

 4. added color dictionary which took alot of time to make
-5. trying to figure out the footer now
+5. trying to figure out the footer now [not_required]
 6. i used chatgpt to fix the colored menus and other options not visible so now ill use re regular expression matching to edit it with a custom centering function
+7. write a small algorithm to calc shortest route??
+8. start taking inputs [done]